Lucretia/orenda/docs/notes/what-i-want.md

   * A proper C string type.
   * Binding generation done by Clang.
   * Check how Odin does it.
+  * We need to support variabel argument lists, at least for C interoperation.
 * Use known comment syntax, one line comments using "//" or "--"
 * Inequality symbol should be either "/=" or "!=".
 By using the latter it's immediately known from other languages.
 * Error handling: